-The African Development Bank, Citigroup Inc. (C), and International Finance Corp. agreed to provide a $175 million credit line for trade finance in Africa.
+The African Development Bank, Citigroup Inc. (C:US), and International Finance Corp. agreed to provide a $175 million credit line for trade finance in Africa.

 The three-year financing is part of a program started in July 2009 by the three lenders to support trades in developing countries, Citigroup said in a statement.